PrincetonUniversity/xicsrt/doc_source/apidoc/examples.example_00.example_00.rst

 example\_00
 ===========

-`examples.example_00.example_00`
+Download a Jupyter notebook with this example: :download:`example_00.ipynb <../../examples/example_00/example_00.ipynb>`.

-Please follow the source comments.
-(It's more readable this way compared to autodoc for now.)
+Please follow the source comments for description and instruction.

 Source Code
 -----------